askming/study_notes/_sources/Stats/Book-Causal Inference What If.md

   - *qualitative effect modification*: when the average causal effects in the subsets are in the opposite direction.
     - In the presence of qualitative effect modification, additive effect modification implies multiplicative effect modification, and vice versa.
 In the absence of qualitative effect modification, however, one can find effect modification on one scale (e.g., multiplicative) but not on the other (e.g., additive).

-- Why we are about effect modification
+- Why we care about effect modification
   1. If a factor $V$ modifies the effect of treatment $A$ on the outcome $Y$ then the average causal effect will differ between populations with different prevalence of $V$
      - There is generally no such athingas “*the average* causal effect of treatment $A$ on outcome $Y$ (period)”, but “the average causal effect of treatment $A$ on outcome $Y$ in a population with a particular mix of causal effect modifiers.”
   2. Evaluating the presence of effect modification is helpful to identify the groups of individuals that would benefit most from an intervention.